bailey27/cppcryptfs/README.md

 Then you need to choose a (hopefully strong) password and repeat it.

 When you click on "Create", a gocyrptfs.conf file will be created in the directory, as will a gocryptfs.diriv.
 Be sure to backup these files in case they get lost or corrupted.
-You won't be able to access any of your data if something happens to gocryptfs.conf.
-It will never change for the life of your filesystem.
+You won't be able to access any of your data if something happens to gocryptfs.conf.  gocryptfs.conf will never change for the life of your filesystem.

 Then go to the "Mount" tab and select a drive letter and select the folder you just created the filesystem in.
 Then enter the password and click on "Mount".